StarRealMan/SSVIO/README.md

 * PointCloud for PointCloud viewer

 Press "Esc" at RGB window or press "Ctrl-C" at terminal to stop the program

-*Note that the metric of pointcloud is same as the LSB of depth sensor!*

 ## Bug
 * Sometimes image grabbed has error (maybe lock error ?)